 - 4 Dating Apps Pinpoint Users’ Precise Locations – and Leak the Data »

 - Over 20 Texas local governments hit in 'coordinated ransomware attack' »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 46: The benefits and costs of privacy was compiled by Justin Pyvis and delivered on 26 August 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.